 COMMUNITY ARTS AND OUTREACH INSTRUCTOR, ANITA LEJEUNE - LIVE PAINTING

 Pick up a paintbrush and be inspired to join in the fun.
 Community Arts and Outreach instructor Anita LeJeune will guide festival-goers in creating a one-of-a-kind work of art at FestForAll.

 Festival attendees will enjoy Burt's quick wit and personable style as he takes a blank log and turns it into a work of art.
 Owls, eagles, bears, alligators - Burt can find all these and more inside logs and pieces of wood and all in an hour or less while you watch.
 Much like Michelangelo freed his subjects from marble, Burt frees woodland creatures from tree logs.

-Take a tour of public art in downtown Baton Rouge and surrounding neighborhoods Sunday, April 7, from 9:30 a.m. to Noon.
+Take a tour of public art in downtown Baton Rouge and surrounding neighborhoods Sunday, March 29, from 9:30 a.m. to Noon.
 The Velo des Artes Bicycle ride is coordinated by Bike Baton Rouge.
 It's a short and easy ride.
-The Velo des Artes Bicycle Ride starts at 9:30 a.m. at the Louisiana State Museum, 4th St. at Spanish Town Rd.
-Also learn about bike safety and etiquette from the Capital Region Bicycle & Pedestrian Safety Campaign.
+The ride starts at 9:30 a.m. at the Louisiana State Museum, 4th St. at Spanish Town Rd.
 Conveniently park your bicycle at the Bike Baton Rouge bicycle corral throughout FestForAll weekend. www.bikebr.org

-FestForAll is a showcase for all the great things that are going on in Baton Rouge.
+The Arts Council is proud to present FestForAll, a showcase of all the great things that are going on in Baton Rouge.
 It is a chance for families to come downtown and eat, play, dance and shop.
-Children and adults can experience visual arts, music, and dance in a wonderful festival atmosphere.
-FestForAll celebrates the creative energy of our great community.
+Children and adults can experience visual arts, music, and dance in a wonderful festival atmosphere as FestForAll celebrates the creative energy of our great community!